roydukkey/gulp-dotnet-watch/README.md

 #### cwd

-The `cwd` option should be the path where the [dotnet-watch](https://github.com/aspnet/dotnet-watch#how-to-install) tooling is available.
+The `cwd` option is based through to the child process.

 **Default:** './'

+#### project

+The project to be watched.

+**Default:** null

+#### quiet

+Suppresses all output except warnings and errors.

+**Default:** false

+#### verbose

+Show verbose output.

+**Default:** false

 #### options

-Toggle options such as `--verbose` or `--no-build` are to be placed in the `options` array.
+Special value options that will be passed to the child dotnet process.
+For example `[ 'verbose', 'no-build' ]` woudl result in `-- --verbose --no-build`.

 **Default:** null

 #### arguments

-The `arguments` option is a object for any key/value arguments.
-For example, `--framework net451 -- --arg1 value1` would result in `{ framework: 'net451, arg1: 'value1' }`.
+Special key/value arguments that will be passed to the child process.
+For example `{ framework: 'net451', configuration: 'Debug', customArg1: 'Custom Value 1' }` would result in `-- --framework net451 --configuration Debug --customArg1 'Custom Value 1'`.

 **Default:** null

-#### logLevel

-This option will determine the level of log information that will be output to the console.
-Log information will include any information equal to or less severe than the configured value.

-**Default:** 'info'<br />
-**Values:** 'error', 'warning', 'info', 'silent'

 ## Methods

-#### dotnet.watch(task [, options [, callback]])
+#### dotnet.watch(task [, options [, loaded]])

 This static method will start a watch process for the provided `task`, and can be configured by passing an `options` object.
-The method will return an active watcher instance, and the `callback` will be issued once the watch process has started the application.
+The method will return an active watcher instance, and the `loaded` callback will be issued once the watch process has started the application.
 Supported `task`s include 'run' and 'test', however others may still work.

-#### new dotnet([options]).watch(task [, callback])
+#### new dotnet([options]).watch(task [, loaded])

 This method will start a watch process for the provided `task`.
-The method will return an active watcher instance, and the `callback` will be issued once the watch process has started the application.
+The method will return an active watcher instance, and the `loaded` callback will be issued once the watch process has started the application.

 #### new dotnet([options]).kill()